jackyzha0/quartz/content/notes/block-matching.md

 ---
 title: "block-matching"
-tags:
+tags: CV
 ---

-- search along epipolar line for a range of disparities
+- search along [[epipolar-geometry|epipolar]] line for a range of disparities
 - find best match
 	- using sum of squared diffs
 		- intensities, in the window, distance across